worflor/woflo-petsplus-mod/README.md

 ### What you'll notice
 - Realtime fluctuations in your pet's mood; shifting through the stimulus its exposed to throughout its environment and interactions.
+- Adaptive Goal's allow your pet's current objective to fluctuate based on the surrounding environment and their internal state.
 - Natures act like baseline *personalities*, adding quirks to your pets moods and stats.
 - Levels unlocks grow as you adventure, explore, and keep pets close.
 - Roles allow your pet to fulfill... roles!
 - Memories and stories are tracked.

 Curious how each layer fits together?
-The [feature docs](docs/features/_readme.md) is your friend.
+The [feature docs](docs/features/_readme.md) might be your friend.

 ### Play It!
 1. Download the latest jar file.